rajdeep07/data-harmonization/README.md

-Note that `pip-tools` will be installed in this project's virtual environment when running the [Virtual Environment Setup](#virtual-environment-setup) step (it's specified within `serverless/requirements-dev.in` / `serverless/requirements-dev.txt`).
+Note that `pip-tools` will be installed in this project's virtual environment when running the [Virtual Environment Setup](#virtual-environment-setup) step (it's specified within `requirements.in` / `requirements.txt`).

-1. Define your direct development dependencies in `serverless/requirements.in`, using specific versions wherever possible:
+1. Define your direct development dependencies in `requirements.in`, using specific versions wherever possible:

    ```